 Afternoon Shopping at Corso S. Anastasia

-It is impossible to pass the window display and not notice the particular selection of items set at the window, a mix between Italian sophistication and French Riviera chic.
+It is hard to pass the window display and not notice the particular selection of items set at the window, a mix between Italian sophistication and French Riviera chic.
 Ensembles of lovely dresses with distinct accessories, weekend wear for men highlighted by the perfect pair of jeans and a sophisticated jacket.
 There is something different about the home-curated collection at CorsoQuindici, not what you would expect to see or much less find, not even in Milan.
-The interiors are equally impressive with artwork and furniture selected by the owner Maurizio, who ‘got it’ as far as exceptional taste goes.
 The first floor of this fashion atelier is dedicated to the men’s collection and accessories; upstairs is the women’s collection with items that will have you biting your lip with intrigue.
 Items here are worth the investment.

 Born in 2009 with a pair of well-made culottes that took Italian market by storm, Momonì understood the importance of using soft, pleasant fabric to the everyday garment, rendering it a kind of jewel or accessory.
 Since then, the company launched a collection of clothing whose guiding principle is simple and refined lines.
 That doesn’t mean the garments lack feminine appeal, on the contrary.
 The soft fabrics flow so elegantly it is hard not to touch.
 The unexpected details are playful and hint at the designers’ passionate eyes.
 With shops in Paris, Florence and Bologna, this is a shop to know and keep an eye out for on the international scene.

-Locanda della Seconda Balena in Vicolo Balena 2, is a quaint wine bar could not be situated anywhere more appropriate.
+Locanda della Seconda Balena, is a quaint wine bar could not be situated anywhere more appropriate.
 Its location is classic Italian, along a narrow alleyway, with lounge chairs spilling out onto the narrow passage.
 The interiors have been restored but only delicately decorated, leaving history to speak for itself.
 Here, empty wine bottles serve an immediate after life as converted vases while the settled flowers emit their sweet perfumes.
 Experiment with the region’s wonderful wines and if pre-dinner tummy growls take over, the bar’s appetizers will definitely warm and open your palette.

 Dinner at Ristorante Ponte Pietra